-When it comes to healthcare, in developed countries, fraud and abuse has been estimated to cost governments between $12 billion and $23 billion per year.
+When it comes to healthcare, in developed countries, fraud and abuse has been estimated to cost governments between many billions per year.

 From a sales person giving a trip to a tropical destination to a potential client in the hopes that the prospect will sign on the dotted line, to major business deals being handled behind closed doors, bribery and corruption is everywhere.